simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 At the same time, automation technology can also be used to create a sustainable and inclusive future.
 By prioritizing ethical and responsible practices, we can ensure that the benefits of automation are distributed fairly, and that all individuals have access to the tools and resources necessary to succeed in an automated world.

 Wrapping up, the rise of automation technology is transforming industries and job opportunities in unprecedented ways.
-While its impact cannot be denied, it is essential that we manage the adoption of automation in a way that is mindful of its ethical, social, and economic implications.
+While its impact can't be denied, it is essential that we manage the adoption of automation in a way that is mindful of its ethical, social, and economic implications.
 By doing so, we can create a brighter and more inclusive future for all.